bulutonur/NormalMapGenerator/README.md

 Show help message

 #### -sm SMOOTH_VALUE, --smooth SMOOTH_VALUE
-Smooth gaussian blur applied on the image
+Smooth gaussian blur applied on the image.

+For example: 0.0

 #### -it INTENSITY_VALUE, --intensity INTENSITY_VALUE
 Intensity of the normal map

+For example: 4.0

 #### -sz SIZE, --size SIZE
 Size of texture.
 For example : 512